By Katie Franklin

 “I remember for a moment I thought, ‘Oh my gosh, why would somebody want to kill a baby?’” she said.
 “I was excited even though I really wasn’t prepared, I was scared and I really didn’t have a lot of support, but I knew I would make it.
 So I’ve been there and so I know.”

-Honorably discharged from boot camp, Sharon now needed to reformulate her plan for her future.
-Her baby’s father, who she would marry several years later, wanted no part in raising a child at the time, and the same month Sharon discovered she was pregnant, her parents divorced, leaving her with no place to call home.
+Honorably discharged from boot camp, Ellen now needed to reformulate her plan for her future.
+Her baby’s father, who she would marry several years later, wanted no part in raising a child at the time, and the same month Ellen discovered she was pregnant, her parents divorced, leaving her with no place to call home.

-Now on her own, Sharon found a job and an apartment and eventually gave birth to her first child, Heather, who she says is an A-student in nursing school today.
+Now on her own, Ellen found a job and an apartment and eventually gave birth to her first child, “Emma,” who she says is an A-student in nursing school today.

 “I think if people saw exactly what goes on, they would never get abortions,” she said.
 “If they actually experienced it—experienced the whole thing—it’s horrible.
 It’s a horrible disregard for human life.
 It’s a huge epidemic.”